Shopify Online Store 2.0 - what you need to know!

 Read on for:

-Recap on what’s new in Online Store 2.0
+New features in Online Store 2.0

-Brand successes on 2.0
+Brand successes on Online Store 2.0

-Making a move to 2.0
+Making a move to Online Store 2.0

 As heard straight from the horses’ mouth, “Online Store 2.0 marks an end-to-end overhaul of how themes are built at Shopify.
 With sections on every page, app-powered blocks, flexible data storage, and robust developer tools, the process of building a theme on Shopify is easier than ever before.
 The extensibility offered to app developers means more opportunity to build integrations for merchants and surface your solution directly in the online store.”